Definition and Examples of Bridge Loans

 Terms vary among lenders and locations, and interest rates can fluctuate as well.
 For example, a bridge loan might carry no payments for the first four months, but interest will accrue and come due when the loan is paid upon sale of the property.

 There are also varying rates for different types of fees.
 The administration fee might be 8.5%, and the appraisal fee might be 4.75% on a $10,000 loan.
 Certain fees will be charged at a higher rate than others.

 Bridge loan fee examples based on a $10,000 loan include:

 - Title policy fee: $450+

 - Notary fee: $40

-In addition, there is a loan origination fee on bridge loans based on the amount of the loan.
-Each point is equal to 1% of the loan amount.
-Here are average fees, submitted by a mortgage broker*.
-Again, fees will vary.
+There's typically a loan-origination fee on bridge loans as well.
+The cost is based on the amount of the loan, with each point of the origination fee equal to 1% of the loan amount.